JetBrains/Qodana/topics/inspection-profiles.md

 ### Three-phase analysis
 {id="three-phase-analysis"}

+<link-summary>Learn more about the three-phase analysis of %product%.</link-summary>

 Sometimes it may be challenging to set up analysis for a big project even with the `qodana.recommended` profile due to large number of errors reported.
 To solve this, Qodana offers a 3-phase analysis, where each phase is focused on a